top of page

 This workshop is right for you if...

 You are fictionalizing important aspects of a story about something that happened to you.
 That is, you’re writing a true story that would fit neatly in the memoir category if it didn’t include these departures from memory and known facts.
-In other words, this is a workshop for both memoirists and fiction writers using both genres in a single piece of writing.
+In other words, this is a workshop for both memoirists and autofiction writers who wish to use both genres in a single piece of writing.

 AND